Demographics of Northern Ireland: Passports held

+In the 2021 census, respondents stated that they held the following passports, compared to 2011.

+The following table shows the number of passport applications from within Northern Ireland since the 2021 census.
+2024 numbers are up to 26 August 2024, and are not yet available broken down into first time or renewals.

+In 2022, 34.8% of Irish passport applications were first time applications.
+In 2023 this rose to 38.2% of applications.

 Age

 According to the Northern Ireland Statistics and Research Authority the average (median) age increased from 34 years to 37 years between the 2001 and 2011 censuses.
 Over the same period, the share of the population represented by children aged under 16 years fell from 24 per cent to 21 per cent, while the proportion of people aged 65 years and over rose from 13 per cent to 15 per cent.